Female foeticide in India

 The natural sex ratio is assumed to be between 103 and 107 males per 100 females, and any number above it is considered suggestive of female foeticide.
 According to the decennial Indian census, the sex ratio in 0 to 6 age group in India has risen from 102.4 males per 100 females in 1961, to 104.2 in 1980, to 107.5 in 2001, to 108.9 in 2011.

 The child sex ratio is within the normal range in all eastern and southern states of India, but significantly higher in certain western and particularly northwestern states such as Maharashtra, Haryana, Jammu and Kashmir (118, 120 and 116, as of 2011, respectively).
-The western states of Maharashtra and Rajasthan 2011 census found a child sex ratio of 113, Gujarat at 112 and Uttar Pradesh at 111.
+The child sex ratio noted in the western states of Maharashtra and Rajasthan in the 2011 census was 113, in Gujarat 112 and Uttar Pradesh 111.
+The higher ratios in Maharashtra and Gujrat can also be attributed to an influx of male migration into the region.

 The Indian census data indicates that the sex ratio is poor when women have one or two children, but gets better as they have more children, which is result of sex-selective "stopping practices" (stopping having children based on sex of those born).
 The Indian census data also suggests there is a positive correlation between abnormal sex ratio and better socio-economic status and literacy.
 This may be connected to the dowry system in India where dowry deaths occur when a girl is seen as a financial burden.
 Urban India has higher child sex ratio than rural India according to 1991, 2001 and 2011 Census data, implying higher prevalence of female foeticide in urban India.
 Similarly, child sex ratio greater than 115 boys per 100 girls is found in regions where the predominant majority is Hindu; furthermore "normal" child sex ratio of 104 to 106 boys per 100 girls are found in regions where the predominant majority is Muslim, Sikh or Christian.
 These data suggest that sex selection is a practice which takes place among some educated, rich sections or a particular religion of the Indian society.